Quantitative approximations of evolving probability measures and sequential Markov Chain Monte Carlo methods: Introduction

 and the reweighted empirical distributions

-converge to the solutions of the equations (\ref{eq:FPnorm}) and (\ref{eq:FP}) with initial conditions $\eta_0=\nu_0=\pi$ (see Corollary \ref{cor:estf} below).
-As a consequence, simulating the Markov process $X^N_t$ with initial distribution $\mu_0^N$ yields a Monte Carlo method for approximating sequentially the probability measures $\mu_t$, $t\ge 0$.
-This Monte Carlo method can be viewed as a combination of Markov Chain Monte Carlo and Importance Sampling/Resampling.
-It is a continuous-time analogue of a particular type of Sequential Monte Carlo sampler.
-Sequential Monte Carlo samplers in discrete time have been introduced and systematically studied in \cite{DMDJ}.
-They are closely related to particle filters (see e.g. \cite{DdFG}) and have been used in various applications to estimate expectation values w.r.t. multimodal distributions.
-The sequential Markov Chain Monte Carlo methods considered here are also related to several multi-level sampling methods including parallel tempering \cite{Geyer91,HukNem,MZ} and the equi-energy sampler \cite{KZW}.
+converge to the solutions of the equations (\ref{eq:FPnorm}) and (\ref{eq:FP}) with initial conditions $\eta_0=\nu_0=\pi$, see also Corollary \ref{cor:estf} below.
+As a consequence, simulating the Markov process $X^N_t$ with initial distribution $\mu_0^N$ yields a Monte Carlo method for approximating sequentially the probability measures $\mu_t$, $t\ge 0$, which can be viewed as a combination of Markov Chain Monte Carlo and Importance Sampling/Resampling.